silvershop/silvershop-discounts/README.md

 ## Specific Pricing

 Extend `Product` and/or `ProductVariation` with the `SpecificPricingExtension` to introduce a pricing table for each product.
 This allows admins to set prices according to things like, date, and membership group.

-Configure as follows:
 ```yaml
 SilverShop\Page\Product:
   extensions: